Adi Satryo: Persik Kediri

+not seriously injured.
+Satryo made his comeback to the squad, after being sidelined due to collapse in the previous match.
+In the match against Persikabo 1973 on 14 January, coming on as a starter and played the full 90 minute.
+On 6 February, he kept his first clean sheet in a 0–0 draw over PSIS Semarang.
+Satryo recorded five cleansheets in the 2021–22 Liga 1.

+He officially left Persik Kediri at the end of the first round of 2022–23 Liga 1.
+Satryo recorded only 2 appearances.
+In every appearance he often makes blunders.

 PSIS Semarang

 Adi Satryo became PSIS Semarang's first recruit in half of the 2022–23 Liga 1.
 Adi Satryo was recruited by Laskar Mahesa Jenar to add depth to the squad in the goalkeeper position.
-Satryo made his professional debut on 16 January 2023 in a match against RANS Nusantara at the Pakansari Stadium, Bogor.
+Satryo made his league debut and also kept his first clean sheet on 16 January 2023 in a match against RANS Nusantara at the Pakansari Stadium, Bogor. and keeping two clean sheets in his second appearances, in a 1–0 win against Arema five days later.
+On 2 February, he made five brilliant saves in a match against Persikabo 1973 and was pulled off in the 80th minute due to an injury, he had to receive further treatment.
+On 9 June 2025, Adi Satryo officially left PSIS Semarang.

+Arema

+On 14 June 2025, Adi Satryo officially introduced by Arema.

 International career

 Adi Satryo never played in an official match of the Indonesia national under-19 football team but was the starting goalkeeper for the U-19 team when they went on a two-month training session in Croatia where they played against other national youth squads.
 He debuted in a 9 August 2020 friendly match against Croatia U-19, in which Indonesia lost 1-7.

 Despite Satryo's lack of experience in top-flight football or official international youth championships, Indonesia national football team coach Shin Tae-yong in May 2021 called him to join the senior team.
-He earned his first senior cap in a 25 May 2021 friendly match in Dubai against Afghanistan.
+On 25 May 2021, he earned his first senior cap in a friendly match in Dubai against Afghanistan.

 In February 2022, Satryo was called up to play for the Indonesia under-23 team for the 2022 AFF U-23 Youth Championship.